"I only believe in the backtests that I doctored myself." -Winston Churchill

 Pitfall 1: Survivorship Bias

-If you were to run a backtest on all stocks available in the S&P 500 over the last 20 years, there would be a lot of significant companies missing from that test.
+If you were to run a backtest on all stocks available in the S&P 500 over the last 20 years, there would be a lot of notable companies missing from that test.
 The S&P 500 is periodically rebalanced, and companies that have gone bankrupt no longer exist in the index.

 By not including these companies, your results will be skewed higher than the actual results, because all of the bankrupt companies will not be included in your calculations.
 Ernest Chan ran a backtest with and without survivorship bias.
-He found, "if we use a database of stocks that has survivorship bias: we will find this portfolio returns 388% in 2001.
+He found, "if we use a database of stocks that have survivorship bias: we will find this portfolio returned 388% in 2001.
 But what if we use a good, survivorship-bias-free database?
 The portfolio will return -42%, because it will contain picks such as ETYS, INTW, and FDHG that have all gone out of business by the end of 2001."

 To solve this pitfall, you want to find a backtesting program that is survivorship bias free.
 This will make sure your test includes all of the stocks that were there in the past.
 Unfortunately, the only way this can be solved is with the use of a program.
 You can no longer go back and see charts of Enron, WorldComm, or the many companies that failed in the Nasdaq Bubble.

 Pitfall 2: Lookahead Bias